yawnoc/sfta/README.md

 - Only supports coherent fault trees, which have only AND gates and OR gates.

+- Enforces the naive "initiator-equals-rate" paradigm.
+Specifically:
+  - For an AND gate, the first input may be a probability or a rate, but all subsequent inputs must be probabilities.
+  - For an OR gate, all inputs must be the same type (all probability or all rate).

 - The probability or rate for a gate is approximated by simply summing the contributions from each minimal cut set (rare event approximation).
   The higher-order terms (subtraction of pairwise intersections, addition of